 Experience: Mr. Upchurch has been trying lawsuits, primarily for defendants, since 1983.
 He has tried many cases of every type to jury verdict in state and federal court, including product liability, professional liability, commercial, white-collar criminal, environmental, medical negligence, personal injury, maritime and breach of contract.
 Mr. Upchurch has successfully defended clients in many high-exposure lawsuits, including toxic tort cases, admiralty cases and many cases involving death and catastrophic injury, including quadriplegia, brain damage, and amputation.
 Mr. Upchurch has broad experience representing companies and individuals in high stakes complicated business and commercial lawsuits.
 Mr. Upchurch has extensive experience in serious medical and healthcare cases, and has defended every type of individual and corporate healthcare provider.
 Mr. Upchurch also represents professionals in licensing and disciplinary matters.
 Mr. Upchurch also has tried and won a variety of plaintiff personal injury cases.

-Mr. Upchurch is a fellow/member of the American College of Trial Lawyers, the International Academy of Trial Lawyers, the American Board of Trial Advocates, the Alabama Law Foundation, the International Society of Barristers, the Litigation Council of America (Senior Fellow), the Trial Law Institute, the Diversity Law Institute, the Professional Liability Defense Federation, American Inns of Court, the United States Supreme Court Historical Society, the South Alabama Volunteer Lawyers Program, and the National Academy of Distinguished Neutrals.
+Mr. Upchurch is a fellow/member of the American College of Trial Lawyers, the International Academy of Trial Lawyers, the American Board of Trial Advocates, the Alabama Law Foundation, the International Society of Barristers, Professional Liability Defense Federation, American Inns of Court, the United States Supreme Court Historical Society, the South Alabama Volunteer Lawyers Program, and the National Academy of Distinguished Neutrals.

 Mr. Upchurch is a frequent faculty member of the Alabama Defense Lawyers Association Bibb Allen Trial Academy held each year in Birmingham, Alabama.
 For many years Mr. Upchurch wrote a column with advice for young lawyers in the Alabama Defense Lawyer’s Association Journal.
 Mr. Upchurch’s article “Are We the Problem?” was published in the Alabama Lawyer magazine.
 The International Association of Defense Counsel published a series of Mr. Upchurch’s articles in its Trial Techniques and Tactics Newsletter.